-As vice president for Administration and Finance/Treasurer, Andrew Dorantes oversees the College’s Office of Business Affairs.
-This includes the areas of finance, budget, audit, investment/endowment, human resources, facilities and maintenance, payroll, student accounts, emergency preparedness, dining services, and the mailroom.
+As Vice President, Chief Operating Officer and Treasurer, Andrew Dorantes oversees the College’s Office of Business Affairs.
+This includes the areas of finance, budget, audit, investment/endowment, human resources, facilities and maintenance, risk management, payroll, student accounts, emergency preparedness, dining services, and the mailroom.
 Dorantes staffs the Audit Committee; Budget and Financial Planning Committee; Compensation and Personnel Policy Committee; Investment Committee; and Physical Plant and Campus Planning Committee of the HMC Board of Trustees.

 Prior to joining Harvey Mudd College in 2003, Andrew Dorantes spent 14 years in public accounting, serving as a partner and consultant for a national accounting firm.
 Dorantes provided auditing, accounting, tax and advisory services to colleges, universities and other non-profit organizations.
 Prior to that, Dorantes was employed in the City of Fullerton’s finance department, where he worked in the budget, general accounting, purchasing and risk management divisions.